k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/01_fabric jobs_overview.md

 # **Fabric Jobs Overview**

 Fabric supplies a rich, resilient, and scalable built-in functionality that allows the system to run any script or other executable using the Fabric Jobs mechanism.
+This is where all asynchronous recurring, one-time only or scheduled actions happen, enabling users to run Fabric functions according to a predefined schedule.
+Once set up by the user, Fabric creates asynchronous tasks (running threads) that execute specific commands, Broadway flows or Java code at specific dates and times.
+Jobs can be also used to collect data from structured DB or any files (HTTP), streams, or message queues.

 Fabric Jobs fall into one of the following categories: